cloin/session-recording/README.md

 # Showcase session recording in Cockpit web UI
+*Depends on Cockpit installed and configured.
+See [ansible-cockpit](https://github.com/cloin/ansible-cockpit)*

 Installs tlog package and cockpit session recording as well as puts a simple sssd.conf in place to record user sessions to demonstrate within Cockpit web UI.